Peach Jacks – a Southern Tradition

 - 1/2 – 1 cup lard for frying

-* Use dried fruit . . . in the south, we used dried peaches, apples or cherries.
+A Southern Plate cookbook author even cooked these up on the Today Show.
+Use dried fruit . . . in the south, we use dried peaches, apples or cherries.
 Fresh fruit just doesn’t have the zing.